ProvenanceAnalytics/vis/README.md

 ###### PuTTY or SSH of your choice
 ###### t2 medium instance
 ## Overview
 The website will consist of a start button which will start an EC2 instance with Ubuntu, SPADE, and Node installed.
-The instance will then run a startup script which will run a program which creates a file named hello-world.
+The instance will then run a startup script which will run a program that creates a file named hello-world.
 The creation of this file will create provenance which SPADE will capture.
 That provenance, which is in a JSON format, will get parsed into a CSV file.
 That CSV file will be used with Cypher Queries to be sent to a Neo4j database.
 The queries will establish nodes and relationships which will be viewable with our usage of Neovis.
 The website will have a display of the database, with nodes and relationships being easilly viewable.
 Each node and relationship will have its own information.
 The information will be viewable with a hover over the chosen piece.
-The website will also have a box where the user can submit cypher queries of their own to manipulate the visulization how they find suit with a stablization button as the graph does have interesting physics.
-Below the graph will be a output of the virtual machine.
+The website will also have a box where the user can submit cypher queries of their own to manipulate the visualization how they find suit with a stabilization button as the graph does have interesting physics.
+Below the graph will be the output of the virtual machine.
 The output shows the startup script in action.
-Finally there is a stop button to turn off the instance.
+Finally, there is a stop button to turn off the instance.
 ## Getting Started
-First we start with a basic html file in VSCode.
+First, we start with a basic html file in VSCode.
 To do this, we make a new file and name it what you would like as long as it ends with .html.
-Looking at our layout, we need a button that start a virtual machine.
+Looking at our layout, we need a button that starts a virtual machine.
 We can achieve that with the AWS services.
 We will use an API gateway and a Lambda function.
-In our HTML file we should first start with a title as such: `<title>Visualization Pipline</title>`.
+In our HTML file, we should first start with a title as such: `<title>Visualization Pipline</title>`.
 Then we start with `<head>`.
 Then we will create a button using `<button id="start-button">Start EC2 Instance</button>`.
 Now that we have a button we will switch over to AWS.
 ## AWS Start Instance
 Log into the AWS service and head over to the management console.
 We will first visit EC2 to establish our instance.
 Search for "EC2" and click the first result.
 Then click on instances and in the top right click on launch instances.
-Name it whatever you want and in the Application and OS images you will want to select Ubuntu in the Quick Start tab.
+Name it whatever you want and in the Application and OS images, you will want to select Ubuntu in the Quick Start tab.
 For the Instance type we will use a t2.medium.
 You will want to create a key pair so that we can access the virtual machine.
-Click the create a key pair button and choose your name.
+Click the Create a key pair button and choose your name.
 Then we will use an RSA pair with .ppk so that we can use PuTTY.
-Click create key pair.
+Click Create key pair.
 We will create a new security group so that we can customize what connections we allow into and out of the instance.
-Also we will allow SSH traffic from anywhere and check off the other two boxes with allowing HTTPS and HTTP.
+Also, we will allow SSH traffic from anywhere and check off the other two boxes with allowing HTTPS and HTTP.
 In the storage section will we change the storage to 30 GiB of gp3.
-Also a medium sized instance is required for this project.
+Also, a medium sized instance is required for this project.
 Then we will click launch instance.
 Head back to the EC2 dashboard and instead of clicking on Instances, we will head over to elastic IPs.
-In the top right, click allocate elastic IP address.
-Leave everything to defualt and click allocate.
+In the top right, click allocate an elastic IP address.
+Leave everything to default and click allocate.
 Then click on the IP address you just created and in the top right click allocate elastic IP address.
 Allocate it to an instance and select your instance.
 Leave everything else to default and click associate.
 Now that we have our EC2 instance set up with an elastic IP address we can head back over to our management console.
 Search for Lambda and click on it.
 Then click on create function.
 We will use Author from scratch.
 Name it and select Python 3.11 as our Runtime.
 Also we will change the execution role.
 Select "Create a new role with basic Lambda permissions".
 Then we create the function.
 We need to give this role permissions so we head back to the AWS management console.
 Search for "IAM" and click on it.
 Scroll down and click on roles.
 Click on the role that was created.
 Scroll down and look for add permissions.
 Click attach polices and you will attach these policies: "CloudWatchLogsFullAccess" , "AmazonEC2FullAccess", "AmazonEC2RoleforSSM", "AmazonSSMManagedInstanceCore".
 We need to take a quick detour.
 Head to your EC2 management console and select the box beside your instance.
 Click on the actions button and then security and then modify IAM role.
-Select the role that you just created.
+Select the "Create new IAM role" button.
+Then click create role.
+Select aws service and EC2.
+You want to add the permissions listed earlier and then click next.
+Give it a meaningful name and click create role.
+Head back to your EC2 management console and head back to the modify IAM role of your EC2 instance screen and select the role you just created.
 Once you are finished, head back to Lambda in the managment console.
 Click on the function that you created.
-You should be taken to the functions configuration.
+You should be taken to the configuration of the function.
 Scroll down to code and implement this code snippet instead of the default.
  ```python
 import json
 import boto3